 Strong opinions, like the ego, may also hinder an investor.
 Take the ordinary investor.
 This is especially true as we get older and feel wiser.
 A perfectly logical opinion goes like this.
 It is 2011 and interest rates are almost at zero.
 The average investor determines interest rates will rise in the future (What else can they do?).
 So, the investor shorts the Treasuries.
 Eight years later long-term interest rates have barely moved, and our ordinary investor has once again lost money following his opinion.

 Following rules prevent this process by eliminating ego and opinions.
-The investment strategy is programmed when to buy and sell.
-It will buy 30-year US Treasuries in 2011 even when everyone believes interest rates will rise.
-If Gold trends downward for years the strategy may be to buy it, whether you believe in Gold or not.
 However, there are still biases at play, even when following a strategy.
 How smart is my strategy?
 How smart am I for picking this strategy?
 But these are easy to deal with.
 This is minimized by back testing and past performance.
 At the end of the day, the question should not be how smart I am, but rather how disciplined am I when the investment strategy dictates a buy and when it triggers a sell.

 History shows that if you stay invested in the same strategy, you will probably make money.
 The challenge is to stick around.
 The more you get involved emotionally in the market, the quicker you will tire and give up.
 By following a rules-based strategy, you can spend less time watching the markets, reading news and analyses and spend more time doing things you enjoy.
 In the process, you will also improve your health.
 Because in investing, as in life, your most valued asset is time.
 The more you have the better your chances are.